 The tables must be updated throughout the review process as more accurate information becomes available.
-The wetland and waterway unique features that are used in the DNR tables must also be included in the attributes tables of the submitted Geographic Information Systems (GIS) data, as well as the wetland and waterway maps, that are part of the project application.
-Submitted GIS data should be shapefiles only.
-Do not provide geodatabases or aerial imagery raster data.
+The wetland and waterway unique features that are used in the DNR tables must also be included in the attributes tables of the submitted Geographical Information Systems (GIS) shapefiles, as well as the wetland and waterway maps, that are part of the project application.